hakyim/TO-DELETE-PrediXcan/Software/README.md

 ####Phenotype File Format

 Phenotype files are expected to be in a format similar to the format required for PLINK.
-Most commonly, the phenotype file is tab delimited, and has no header.
+Most commonly, the phenotype file is tab delimited, and preferably has a header.
 By default, PrediXcan will assume the first column is the Family ID, the second column is the Individual ID, and the *last* column is the phenotype column.

+**Note**: If the phenotype file has a header line, which preferably it will, the first two columns **must** be labeled FID and IID, respectively.
+If there are multiple phenotype columns, you can specify which column to perform the association on with the `--pheno_name` flag.

 If there is more than one phenotype column in the file, you can specify which phenotype to perform the association on with the `--mpheno` option.
-For example `--mpheno 1` will do the association with the 3rd column in the phenotype file, as columns 1 and 2 are ID numbers, `--mpheno 2` does the association on 4th, etc.
+For example `--mpheno 1` will do the association with the 3rd column in the phenotype file, as columns 1 and 2 are ID numbers, `--mpheno 2` does the association on 4th, etc. This option will mainly be used for when there is no header line, and may behave unexpectedly if the user does not specify options carefully.

-**Note**: If the phenotype file does have a header line, the first two columns **must** be labeled FID and IID, respectively.
-If there are multiple phenotype columns, you can specify which column to perform the association on with the `--pheno_name` flag.

-For logistic tests on qualititative traits, by default the trait is assumed to be encoded as 1 for unaffected and 2 for affected.
-0 is a missing value.
+Unlike PLINK, for logistic tests on qualititative traits, by default the trait is assumed to be encoded as 0 for unaffected and 1 for affected.
+0 is NOT a missing value.
 If the trait is encoded as 0 for unaffected and 1 for affected, include `--1` when running PrediXcan.

 By default, -9 specifies a missing phenotype value.
 To specify a different missing phenotype value, say -99 for example, include `--missing_phenotype -99'.